-You all know that the seasons change here in Colorado but, sometimes you pay little attention to the affect they have on your life.
-Outdoor time, sunshine, availability of foods you enjoy, colors you see, traffic…lets face it, all of these thing affect your mood.
+You all know that the seasons change here in Colorado but, sometimes you pay little attention to the effect they have on your life.
+Outdoor time, sunshine, availability of foods you enjoy, colors you see, traffic…lets face it, all of these thing effect your mood.
 The change in seasons are in important factor in mood.
 When its cold outside and you want to go for a walk or run, you might be more inclined to not go.
 Less physical activity for some causes changes in how you feel.
 When the traffic is bad on the way to or from work, its really frustrating and changes your mood.
-Or maybe you are faced with seasonal depression, anxiety, or other challenges, which makes the seasonal change feel all that much harder.
+Or maybe you are faced with seasonal depression, anxiety, or other challenges, which makes the season change feel all that much harder.
 You have little control of the seasonal factors that affect your mood but you have some control over the actions you can take to improve your mood.

 1. Evaluate: Take time to reflect on the previous year, is this something that comes every year or something new?